Pierre-Portfolio/Spotify/README.md

 ---

-# Site Fan Spotify
+# Spotify Fan Site

-## Petit résumé
+## Summary
-- Ce projet est une version revisitée du site web Spotify afin d'en présenter le service.
+- This project is a revamped version of the Spotify website aimed at showcasing the service.

-## Objectifs
+## Objectives
-- Concevoir une application web pour Spotify.
+- Design a web application for Spotify.
-- Concevoir une charte graphique adaptée.
+- Create an appropriate graphic design.
-- Réalisation d'une ergonomie simple.
+- Develop a simple user interface.

-## Techno
+## Technologies
 - HTML
 - CSS
 - JavaScript

-## UI
+## User Interface
 <img src="./Assets/UI.png" alt="Spotify" />

-## Auteur
+## Author
 - [@Pierre](https://github.com/Pierre-Portfolio)